Azure/azure-batch-maya/README.rst

 There are several approaches one could take:

 - Run the included dependencies.py script with mayapy.exe.
-This is an experimental script to conveniently download and unpack the required modules into MAya's Python environment.
+This is an experimental script to conveniently download and unpack the required modules into Maya's Python environment.
 To execute, run the following command from a terminal/command line with administrator privileges::

 	>> mayapy.exe dependencies.py